scottish-government-design-system/designsystem.gov.scot/components/contact-details/index.md

 The contact details component includes space for normal contact details and links to an organisation's email, social media and other direct contact details.

-When using the pattern, you should make sure that:

-* the order of the contact details are based on user needs, with the most used contact method at the top
+When using the component, you should make sure that the order of the contact details are based on user needs, with the most used contact method first.

-* only one contact email address is given
+Good practice is to provide one email or phone number so the user doesn't have to decide which is best for their query.

 It is useful to use a logo with a social media address, such as a Twitter logo with a Twitter address, to make it easy to identify.
+If including more than one link to a social media platform these can be grouped together under a single logo.

 ## Why we use this component